eriqande/rubias/README.md

 # rubias --- a package for bias correction in hierarchical GSI

-This is an R package designed to diagnose and correct a bias which appears in genetic stock identification, when mixture proportion estimates are desired for groups of populations (here called reporting units) and the number of populations within each reporting unit are uneven.
+This is an R package designed to diagnose and correct a bias recently documented in genetic stock identification.
+The bias occurs when mixture proportion estimates are desired for groups of populations (reporting units) and the number of populations within each reporting unit are uneven.

 In order to run C++ implementations of MCMC, rubias requires the package